-Leeward CC houses the most extensive native Hawaiian plant collection in the University of Hawai'i system and is a recipient of the Scenic Hawai'i Xeriscape Landscape Award.
-With over 130 native species, 40 of which are endangered, Leeward CC's conservation botanical collection strives to preserve Hawai'i's imperiled dryland forest eco-system.
+Leeward CC houses the most extensive native Hawaiian plant collection in the University of Hawaiii system and is a recipient of the Scenic Hawaiii Xeriscape Landscape Award.
+With over 130 native species, 40 of which are endangered, Leeward CC's conservation botanical collection strives to preserve Hawaiiis imperiled dryland forest eco-system.
 The collection also includes all 22 Polynesian Introduced plant species.